Design for advocacy: Wearing YES

 Art for advocacy_Voice referendum2

-The referendum result did not deliver the outcome many of us hoped for.
-But advocacy is not measured only in wins and losses.
-It is measured in conversations started, awareness expanded, and courage practiced publicly.
-I recently wore the shirt again on Australia Day / Invasion Day, not as protest alone but as continuity.
-Advocacy doesn’t end with a vote — it continues wherever we show up, visibly and intentionally.
+The referendum result did not deliver the outcome many hoped for, but advocacy is not measured in wins and losses.
+Advocacy is measured in conversations, awareness, and courage practiced publicly.
+I recently wore the shirt again on Australia Day / Invasion Day, not as protest but as continuity.
+Advocacy doesn’t end with a vote — it continues where we show up, visibly and intentionally.
 Sometimes wearing a word is an act of keeping it alive.

 Previous